Review – Sam & Max: Night of the Raving Dead

 $20 off is not a good deal for something that costs $200, but that’s the amazing deal Microsoft is giving us on their 360 HD DVD add on.
 The move feels like a last ditch effort to make it appear that they still have a chance at beating the Blu Ray format.
 What is it with these companies that are desperate but not willing to allow this desperation to save me a lot of money?
 The PS3 should cost $300 and the 360 HD DVD doohickey should retail for $19.95.

 Then there’s the prevalence of bundle deals.
 In addition to the twenty big ones you’d save buying the HD DVD drive, you’d also get five free movies.
-Choose from classics like Seabiscuit, Chronicles of Riddick, and Tomb Raider. → Read the rest
+Choose from classics like Seabiscuit, Chronicles of Riddick, and Tomb Raider.
+Or, buy old movies like Blazing Saddles and enjoy the pain of watching lower quality film in high def.
+I’d prefer to save more money on the initial purchase instead. → Ratchet & Read

 Review – Sam & Max Episode 6: Bright Side of The Moon